Summarize this article:

 Step 1: Ignore the decimals and multiply the numbers as you would normally.

-Step 2: Once multiplication is done, count the decimal places in both multiplier and multiplicand.
-Now, the answer will have as many decimal places as the total number of decimal places in both the multiplicand and the multiplier.
+Step 2: After multiplication, count decimal places in both numbers; the product will have the total number of these decimal places.

 Step 3: Place the decimal point accordingly in the final answer.